swcarpentry/sql-novice-survey/index.md

 ## Prerequisites

-- This lesson requires the Unix shell, plus [SQLite3](https://www.sqlite.org/) or [DB Browser for SQLite](https://sqlitebrowser.org/).
+- This lesson requires the Unix shell, plus [SQLite3](https://www.sqlite.org/), or optionally [DB Browser for SQLite](https://sqlitebrowser.org/).
+If you prefer to use DB Browser for SQLite for this lesson, consult [Using DB Browser for SQLite](https://carpentry.library.ucsb.edu/2021-11-04-ucsb-sql-online/03a-DB-browser/) before continuing.
-- Please download the database we will use: [survey.db](episodes/files/survey.db)
+- Please download the database we will use: [survey.db](episodes/files/survey.db)s

 ::::::::::::::::::::::::::::::::::::::::::::::::::